coltontravers/triplebyte-trello/README.md

 This is a Trello/Kanban board clone I made with React.
 This was for an interview I had with Triplebyte, so it may be useful for people studying for that (though I'm pretty sure they have a multitude of things they have people program, and this is just one).

+The more time consuming things obviously aren't included in this simple clone (things like drag + drop, etc).

 ----------